teddypickerfromul/wix-ui-lib/docs/md/UILibForBusinessApps.md

-## UI Lib for Business Apps
+## UI Lib for Dashboard Apps
 <!-- UILibForBusinessApps -->

-The Wix UI Lib for Business Apps includes customized CSS components to be used in the Dashboard context of the app.
+The Wix UI Lib for Dashboard Apps includes customized CSS components to be used in the user dashboard.

 This library is a part of the Starter Kit for Wix 3rd Party Applications.

-### HTML file Setup for Business Apps
+### HTML file Setup for Dashboard Apps

 Include the minified UI-Lib Dashboard CSS file in your application's HTML along with the Wix SDK.